tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/路由表/管理路由策略_intl_en.md

-The routing policies in the route table can be real-time added, deleted, queried, exported, or manually published to CCN or withdrawn from CCN.
-This document describes the relevant operations of routing policy.
+The routing policies in the route table can be operated in a real-time manner.
+Some of the available routing policy actions are adding, deleting, quering, exporting, or publishing and withdrawing to/from CCN.
+This document describes all the aforementioned operations of the routing policies.

 ## Adding a Routing Policy
 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc/route?rid=1), and select **[Route Tables](https://console.cloud.tencent.com/vpc/route?rid=1)** in the left sidebar to go to the **Route Table** page.